 Many undergraduates aspire to earn either honors or research distinction at Ohio State.
 We are so proud to announce that Isaiah W. Bloom will be graduating with BOTH honors and research distinction on May 9th.
 Isaiah successfully defended his research thesis titled: Preventative health screening for women at risk for cardiovascular disease.
 Isaiah will also be presenting his research findings at the Denman Undergraduate Research forum on Tuesday, 4/6/21.
-Isaiah has already earned Latin honors and will be graduating Magna Cum Laude which is quite an achievement given his degree is in Biological Sciences.
+Isaiah is graduating Summa Cum Laude (3.90-4.0) which is quite an achievement, given his degree is in Biological Sciences.
 Isaiah will be accepting a full time position in May as a research technician and continuing his work while he applies to medical schools across the country.
 Congrats IWB!!

 Qian Jade Yang, successfully completed her oral and written defense and earned her MPH degree.
 The exam was based on her capstone document titled: Outcome evaluation plan: Measures of acceptability and effectiveness of POCUS training, for primary care/pediatric physicians, to diagnostically assess the carotid arteries.
 This work exceeded expectations by working directly with Amrik Khalsa, MD (boarded in internal medicine and pediatrics) to assess the POCUS training for physicians, in his medical practice.
 Jade’s written document and oral presentations earned high marks from the professors conducting the exam.
 This work has continued impact as it has become part of Dr. Khalsa’s NIH –K grant proposal.
 It will also lead to extended qualitative research into the perceptions of parents and children who have had this carotid imaging assessment.
 The training template and post-training assessment of the physician learners are all products that Jade would be glad to share as they are extensions of our earlier work with high-fidelity computer based simulation.
 Congratulations Jade!!!!